PhilemonTJ/IndianMythologyQuizBot/README.md

-# Indian Mythology Quiz Bot
+# VidyaQuest - Indian Mythology Quiz Bot

 ## 📜 Overview

-Indian Mythology Quiz Bot is a Python-based chatbot designed to test users' knowledge of Indian mythology.
+VidyaQuest is a Python-based chatbot designed to test users' knowledge of Indian mythology.
 It presents a series of questions and evaluates the user's responses, providing an engaging and educational experience.

 ---